glacials/twos.dev/src/From Google to Apple.md

 For me, it’s a wash between the two.

-The ecosystem effects of Notes include Shortcuts and cross-app drag-and-drop.
+Ecosystem effects of Notes include Shortcuts and cross-app drag-and-drop.
 I use a shortcut to create a new note titled and sorted correctly before starting a Chinese lesson.

 ### Tasks / Google Assistant Reminders → Reminders